 Four principal states of soil are widely recognized: solid, semi-solid, plastic, and liquid (McBride, 2002).
 A soil transitions through these states as its water content increases.
 The four states are delineated by three boundaries (thresholds), termed the shrinkage limit (SL), plastic limit (PL), and liquid limit (LL) (McBride, 2002).

 In addition to the three above, Atterberg (1911) originally identified four additional states termed: upper limit of dense liquid, lower limit of dense liquid, sticky limit, and cohesion limit.
-Subsequent researchers including Casagrande (1932) deemed the upper and lower limits of dense liquid too difficult to define and that the sticky and cohesion limits pertained more to the workability of clay in ceramics than to agriculture or earthworks engineering.
+Subsequent researchers, including Casagrande (1932), deemed the upper and lower limits of dense liquid too difficult to define and that the sticky and cohesion limits pertained more to the workability of clay in ceramics than to agriculture or earthworks engineering.

 Geotechnical engineers modified and standardized Atterberg’s original methods for the three remaining thresholds (LL, PL, and SL).
 The LL test is performed with a mechanical device comprising a brass cup agitated by a rotating cam (Casagrande, 1932).
 Terzaghi (1925) introduced the use of a fixed thread diameter (3.2 mm or 1/8 in) for the PL test.
 The PL test remains otherwise unchanged from that described by Atterberg (1911).
 Both threshold water contents are measured on a gravimetric basis and conventionally expressed as percentages.